 Assessments:

 Tests and quizzes are comprised of questions from many sources, including AP Central so they are not allowed to leave the classroom.
 Students will have access for review, analysis, or corrections, but are not allowed to take them home.
 This is a policy of the College Board and the school does not have the authority to override.
-If students want to practice or study they should use Albert.io.
+If students want to practice or study they should use Albert.io or AP Classroom.

-Quizzes: Quizzes will be given regularly to assess student progress; in fact, quizzes should be expected at the end of each module and are done collaboratively to encourage discussion and application of concepts.
+Quizzes: Quizzes will be given regularly to assess student progress; in fact, quizzes should be expected at the end of each module/lesson and are done collaboratively to encourage discussion and application of concepts.
 Quizzes vary in length but are usually 10-15 questions at most.
+Collaboration involves respectful discussion and the exchange of ideas and opinions in which all participants work together to achieve the best possible outcome.

 Homework: